Black Studies (BLST)

 Special topic courses with a focus on particular aspects of Black Studies.

-BLST 384 - Race and Ethnicity in Latin America (4 Credit Hours)
+BLST 375 - Race and Law in US Politics (4 Credit Hours)

 BLST 390 - Topics in Black Studies (4 Credit Hours)